jenkins-x/terraform-aws-eks-jx/README.md

 :warning: **Note**: This example is for getting up and running quickly.
 It is not intended for a production cluster.
 Refer to [Production cluster considerations](#production-cluster-considerations) for things to consider when creating a production cluster.

+### Migrating to current version of module from a version pre 3.0.0

+From version 3.0.0 this module creates neither the EKS cluster nor the VPC.

 ### Cluster Autoscaling